Verdagon/Vale/docs/regions/Regions.md

 We'll go with D for now.

 These are added to the end, see IRRAE.

 # Implicit Region Runes are Added to the End (IRRAE)

+(This is obsolete now, we dont add implicit region runes)

 We add a new region rune because of MNRFGC.